What is a Flex PCB? A Beginner's Guide to Materials & Processes

 In the automotive sector, FPCBs are used in various applications including dashboard displays, LED lighting systems, and engine control units.
 Their ability to withstand vibration and temperature variations ensures reliable performance in demanding automotive environments.

-FPCBs are critical in aerospace and defense applications, where lightweight and durable electronic components are essential for mission success.
+FPCBs are critical in aerospace and other high-reliability applications, where lightweight and durable electronic components are essential for consistent performance.
 They are used in avionics, satellite communications, and unmanned aerial vehicles (UAVs), demonstrating reliability and resilience in extreme conditions.

 Medical Devices